-As a biopharmaceutical company, we operate in an extremely competitive, rapidly changing and heavily regulated industry.
-We believe that the skill, talent, judgment and dedication of the executive officers and our other key employees are critical factors affecting our long-term stockholder value.
-Therefore, our goal is to maintain a compensation program that will fairly compensate employees, attract and retain highly qualified employees, motivate the performance of employees towards, and reward the achievement of, clearly defined corporate goals, and align employees' long-term interests with those of our stockholders.
-We also set a number of aggressive annual performance goals that, if all or substantially all are achieved, we believe would represent superior, above target performance.
-Our research and development timelines are long and the development of new drugs is not an endeavor that lends itself to annual measurement.
-We have tried to design officer compensation to reward annual milestone achievement, while keeping focus on and greater potential financial reward for achievement of long-term multi-year goals that we believe will create significant value for our stockholders.
+During 2013, we operated in an extremely competitive, rapidly changing and heavily regulated industry.
+We believe that the skill, talent, judgment and dedication of the executive officers and our other key employees were critical factors affecting our long-term stockholder value.
+Therefore, our goal was to maintain a compensation program that fairly compensated employees, allowed us to attract and retain highly qualified employees, motivated the performance of employees towards, and rewarded the achievement of, clearly defined corporate goals, and aligned employees' long-term interests with those of our stockholders.
+We also set a number of aggressive annual performance goals that, if all or substantially all were achieved, we believed would represent superior, above target performance.
+As a biopharmaceutical company historically, our research and development timelines were long and the development of new drugs was not an endeavor that lent itself to annual measurement.
+As a result, we tried to design officer compensation to reward annual performance achievement, while keeping focus on and greater potential financial reward for achievement of long-term multi-year goals that we believed would create significant long-term value for our stockholders.
+We believe it is important to note that the Company's five-year CAGR total stockholder return (TSR) for the period from December 31, 2008 through December 31, 2013 was 23.5%.

-At the beginning of 2012, we set out to achieve nine specific performance goals.
+At the beginning of 2013, we set out to achieve nine specific performance goals.
 These goals were developed in a manner consistent with our historic practice of setting annual performance goals which are sufficiently aggressive such that we are unlikely to achieve all of them.
-We made substantial progress in 2012 and accomplished significant goals relating to our development programs, the respiratory programs in partnership with GSK and strategic partnerships.
+We made substantial progress in 2013 and accomplished significant goals relating to our respiratory programs in partnership with GSK, the commercial re-introduction of VIBATIV® and strategic and tactical partnerships.
+In addition, many of our named executive officers made significant contributions in furtherance of the Spin-Off.
+Their efforts have been extremely important to the planning and eventual execution of the Spin-Off, which we believe provides several opportunities and benefits for stockholders, including better market recognition for both the Company and Theravance Biopharma, better business focus, facilitating the ability of the Company to return capital to its stockholders, improved capital flexibility for both companies, and better employee incentives.